 The key statutory obligations relevant to construction and engineering projects result from both private and public law.
 Under private law, the Swiss Code of Obligations contains rules applicable to contractor agreements (articles 363 to 379) as well as to agency agreements (articles 394 to 406).
+Moreover, the general provisions of the Code of Obligations (articles 1 to 183) can also apply with regard to construction and engineering projects.
 Under public law, relevant provisions can be found in the following areas: zoning/planning laws, construction laws, housing laws, energy laws, environmental laws, labour laws, health and safety laws, etc. These provisions may be edicted at federal, cantonal and/or municipal level, depending on the area of law and on the localization of the relevant asset(s).